php-dev-br/laravel-doc-pt-br/blade.md

      */
     public function boot()
     {
-        Blade::if('cloud', function ($provider) {
+        Blade::if('env', function ($environment) {
-            return config('filesystems.default') === $provider;
+            return app()->environment($environment);
         });
     }

 Once the custom conditional has been defined, we can easily use it on our templates:

-    @cloud('digitalocean')
+    @env('local')
-        // The application is using the digitalocean cloud provider...
+        // The application is in the local environment...
-    @elsecloud('aws')
+    @elseenv('testing')
-        // The application is using the aws provider...
+        // The application is in the testing environment...
     @else
-        // The application is not using the digitalocean or aws environment...
+        // The application is not in the local or testing environment...
-    @endcloud
+    @endenv

-    @unlesscloud('aws')
+    @unlessenv('production')
-        // The application is not using the aws environment...
+        // The application is not in the production environment...
-    @endcloud
+    @endenv